• Skip to primary navigation

 • 12 ounces dried black beans

-• 1 tablespoon Knorr caldo de pollo Optional: It's okay to leave this out.
+• 1 tbsp Knorr caldo de pollo, Optional: It's okay to leave this out.

 • 2 bay leaves